openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/limitations.rst

 - Only vSphere 5.5 & 6.0 are supported.

-- Each vSphere Cluster shoud be connected with individual dvSwitch with same name as that Cluster.
+- All hosts of each vSphere Cluster shoud be connected with dvSwitch with same name as that Cluster.